A Brief History

 The Suspension Clause of the Constitution does allow for a suspension of Habeas Corpus in time of national rebellion or invasion, but Lincoln narrowly applied his edict without the support of Congress and only to the State of Maryland.
 Maryland was a slave state, and in 1861 there was still a chance Maryland would choose to secede from the Union and join the Confederacy.
 Lincoln had a US Congressman from Maryland, and most of the Baltimore city officials arrested and held without charges, including the police, the entire city council and the mayor!
 When a Federal Court overruled Lincoln’s action, the President ignored the Court, drawing criticism from a prominent journalist.
 Lincoln had the journalist arrested without charges!
 If these actions do not sound like what you would expect from the Lincoln you know, read on.
 (Note: Congress later passed a bill suspending Habeas Corpus in March of 1863.)

 Brought up in a strict Baptist family and community, Lincoln was known as a religious skeptic and did not ever regularly attend church services.
 He even went so far as to ridicule religious people.
 Lincoln later attended church with his wife, who apparently was a believer, and Abe was knowledgeable about the Bible, often quoting it.
 Lincoln’s lack of adherence to organized religion led to debate as to whether or not he was a Christian, an atheist, or a Deist (an ambiguous believer in some sort of God, but nothing specific).
 Many non-believers in the 18th and 19th Century that did not want to be called Atheists publicly called themselves Deists (eg. Thomas Jefferson).
 Lincoln’s political enemies labeled him an Atheist, which almost cost him election to Congress, and resulted in a lukewarm denial of the “charge” by Lincoln, who was forced to claim a belief in Christianity in order to remain in politics.
-Like many politicians (including Stalin, Napoleon Bonaparte, and almost assuredly the clowns that have been running the United States the past few decades), Lincoln used religious references in speeches to rally the public and unify support for his agenda.
+Like many politicians (including Stalin and Napoleon Bonaparte), Lincoln used religious references in speeches to rally the public and unify support for his agenda.

 3. Lincoln’s Log Cabin.